davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - - If need ordering across all messags, then use the same parameter
 - If you need ordering within specific groups, then provide unique parameter for each group of messages.
 - E.g. if you want ordering for each customer's messages, then add the customer ID as the message grouping ID.
+- For SQS FIFO, the maximum number of consumers that can simultaneously process messages from the SQS FIFO queue is **equal** to the number of message groups you defined.
+Each consumer can only handle messages from a single message group at a time, so with 10 message groups, you can support up to 10 consumers concurrently.

 ## Simple Notification Service (SNS)